Now is a Great Time to Start Virtual D&D With Your Kids

 There are two things that really took the sting out of the Rona this year: D&D and GISH.
 Dungeons and Dragons works great virtually thanks to apps like Zoom that allow screen sharing.
 We’re able to connect with our team without having to worry about face-to-face contact, which has been a tremendous source of positivity and helped to maintain normalcy during the pandemic.
 I also find it easier as a family just because it’s much easier to rearrange schedules if we need to, we don’t have to really plan ahead for D&D night meals, and everyone can fairly easily take a break or leave if they need to for some reason.

-Demonic possession aside, here are just a few reasons D&D is great for kids:
+Demonic possession aside, here are just a few reasons Dungeons and Dragons is great for kids:

 - It has a surprising amount of math.